Lump Sum Payment

 An employee is actively employed if they are at work or on approved leave with pay (includes special leave, vacation, casual or general illness leave and maternity or parental leave).

 Yes – provided the employee returns to work.
-If the employee returns to work, s/he will receive the lump sum payment (pro-rated based on FTE and length of the leave without pay) on his/her first regular paycheque upon returning to work.
+If the employee returns to work, s/he will receive the lump sum payment (pro-rated based on FTE and length of the LWOP) on his/her first regular pay cheque upon returning to work.

 What happens in the case of a recurring term employee?